lucaslegname/lucaslegname.github.io/_posts/mitmproxy/2020-04-10-setting-proxy-tvos.md

 ![Download profile](/assets/images/mitmproxy/network-settings-tvos-01.jpg)

-You should be in the **Profiles** hidden menu.
+You should get in the **Profiles** hidden menu.
 From there, click on **Add Profile** and enter the url from your hosted configuration profile.

 ![Download profile](/assets/images/mitmproxy/network-settings-tvos-02.jpg)

 Once you are done, hit **Done** and the profile should be added to your Apple TV.
+You might need to reboot your device in order to get the profile applied.

 <a href="{% post_url mitmproxy/2020-04-10-mitmproxy %}#network-settings-on-the-target-device">_< Back to the **mitmproxy** tutorial_</a>